 - Improvement in learning ability.

 In a recent study, scientists explored the benefits of yogic sleep on sixty college professors.
 This study’s duration was three months, and the psychological variables included stress, anxiety, and depression.

-The college professors comprising men and women were divided into three experimental groups: Yogic sleep, seated meditation, and control group.
-The results showed that Yoga Nidra had a greater tendency towards reducing stress and anxiety.
+The college professors comprising men and women, were divided into three experimental groups: Yogic sleep, seated meditation, and a control group.
+The results showed that Yoga Nidra had a greater tendency toward reducing stress and anxiety.